retainful/site/content/blog/how-to-write-abandoned-cart-emails-in-woocommerce.md

 And it is now easy to do this in your WooCommerce store by using Retainful. <link-text url="https://www.retainful.com/features/woocommerce">Get started with Retainful for free</link-text> and start receovering the abandoned checkouts.

-<link-text url="https://www.retainful.com/features/woocommerce">Download Retainful for FREE!</link-text>
+<link-text url="https://www.retainful.com/features/woocommerce">Download Retainful plugin for your WooCommerce store for FREE!</link-text>